Portsmouth International Port

 Portsmouth International Port, also known as Portsmouth Continental Ferry Port, is the harbour authority for the city of Portsmouth, Hampshire, located on the south coast of Great Britain.

 History

-Portsmouth investigated three locations for a ferry port at the end of the 1960s, before the current location was chosen.
+Portsmouth surveyed three locations for a ferry port at the end of the 1960s, before the current location near Whale Island was chosen.
 The choice was based on cost and the likely benefit of cross-channel ferries.
 The site was at the end of the newly constructed M275.
-Originally built with two berths the site opened in 1976 with the Earl William (Sealink) running to the Channel Islands, the Viking Victory (Townsend Thoresen) running to Cherbourg, and Brittany Ferries running to Saint-Malo.
+Originally built with two berths, the site opened in 1976 with the Earl William (Sealink) running to the Channel Islands, the Viking Victory (Townsend Thoresen) running to Cherbourg, and Brittany Ferries running to Saint-Malo.

+Portsmouth is Britain’s most successful municipal port.
+It is part of Portsmouth City Council, who have funded significant investment in the port’s infrastructure since 1976.
+The port’s annual surplus is used to invest in the city and fund other essential council services for the benefit of the people of Portsmouth.